Austinmcmaster/startup/README.md

 * **Third Party endpoints**- Fetch cat quotes that are used within the main page in the text area section.
 Fetch code located in main.js.
 * **Backend service endpoint**- Setup, for table entries, users, and times for the leaderboard.
 Used to store data currently instead of local storage.
 * **Front End Calls service endpoint**- All my storage is called using fetch for various reasons of filling the pie chart, leaderboard, table, along with login authentication as well.

+## DB deliverable
+For this deliverable I associate the enties with a specific user/ if loggined in/ or unknown/guest.
+3 tables were created in the database, user, login and leaderboard.
+They each store data.

+* **MongoDB Atlas database created**- done!
+* **Provides backend endpoints for manipulating application data**- Stores data in the associated tables using previously established backpoints.
+* **Stores application data in MongoDB**- done!